Copper chromite

-Copper chromite is an inorganic compound with the formula Cu2Cr2O5.
-It is a black solid that is used to catalyze reactions in organic synthesis.
+Copper chromite often refers to inorganic compounds with the formula Cu2Cr2O_{x}.
+They are black solids.
+Cu2Cr2O4 is a well-defined material.
+The other copper chromite often is described as Cu2Cr2O5.
+It is used to catalyze reactions in organic chemistry.

 History

-The material was first described in 1908.
-The catalyst was developed in North America by Homer Burton Adkins and Wilbur Arthur Lazier, partly based on interrogation of German chemists after World War II in relation to the Fischer–Tropsch process.
+Copper chromite was first described in 1908.
+The catalyst was further developed by Homer Burton Adkins and Wilbur Arthur Lazier, partly based on interrogation of German chemists after World War II in relation to the Fischer–Tropsch process.
 For this reason it is sometimes referred to as the Adkins catalyst or the Lazier catalyst.
+Adkins was the first to incorporate barium into the structure, which prevents the catalyst from being reduced to an inactive form during hydrogenation reactions.

-Chemical structure
+Chemical structures

+The stoichiometry of the Laziar or Adkins catalyst is not well defined, thus the structure of their material is not defined either.

-The compound adopts a spinel structure.
-The oxidation states for the constituent metals are Cu(II) and Cr(III).
-A variety of compositions are recognized for the substance, including Cu2CrO4·CuO·BaCrO4 (CAS# 99328-50-4) and Cu2Cr2O5 (CAS# 12053-18-8).
+The oxidation states for the constituent metals in Cu2Cr2O4 are Cu(II) and Cr(III).
+A variety of compositions are recognized for the substance, including Cu2CrO4·CuO·BaCrO4 (CAS# 99328-50-4), Cu2Cr2O5 (CAS# 12053-18-8), and Cr2CuO4.
 Commercial samples often contain barium oxide and other components.

 Production

-Copper chromite is produced by thermal decomposition of one of three substances.
-The traditional method is by the ignition of copper chromate:
+Copper chromites catalyst are produced by thermal decomposition of diverse precursors.
+The traditional method is by the calcining of copper chromate: